Welcome Video and Guide to Enrolling and Navigating your Anthropology Courses

 Anthropology is the academic discipline that engages with the subject of humanity in all its diversity across time and space.
-Anthropology is the original interdisciplinary discipline par excellence, with approaches that traverse the humanities, the social sciences and the natural sciences.
+Anthropology is the original interdisciplinary discipline, with approaches that span the humanities, the social sciences and the natural sciences.

 Sociocultural anthropology examines the range of human ways of life across the globe as well as the forces and consequences of rapid social change in the present.
 Sociocultural anthropologists at UTSC study such things as transnational migration, the significance of ritual and religious practices, the relationship of development projects to wellbeing, the historical causes and consequences of political violence, and the diverse ways in which we imagine who we are, as members of families, ethnic and religious communities, and nation states, and as gendered, feeling, and thinking persons, each carrying a particular historical heritage and facing new horizons.
 The primary methods are qualitative, emphasizing face-to-face relations with our research subjects, whether across the globe or in our own neighbourhood.